 Breadth & depth of the research team

-A Lead Applicant that is suitable to lead a programme of applied health research, as indicated through an excellent track record in this area of research.
+A Lead Applicant that is suitable to lead a programme of applied health or social care research, as indicated through appropriate expertise and experience in this area of research.
 Eminence solely in a clinical area, or in more basic research, is not considered, on its own, to be sufficient.
-A research team whose excellent track record in applied health research is shown by published output, previous research funding and impact on health service policy and practice.
-A team which possesses the necessary breadth and depth of expertise in all the methodological areas required to deliver the proposed programme of work (e.g. statistics, health economics, health services research, behavioural science, qualitative research methodologies, sociology, etc.), providing appropriate and demonstrable input into the development and delivery of the programme – simply naming a strong team is not sufficient.
+A team which possesses the necessary breadth and depth of expertise in all the methodological areas required to deliver the proposed programme of work (e.g. trial or observational study design, statistics, health economics, health services research, behavioural science, qualitative research methodologies, sociology, etc.), providing appropriate and demonstrable input into the development and delivery of the programme – simply naming a strong team is not sufficient.